Height pairings, exceptional zeros and Rubin's Formula: The multiplicative group: -adic -functions and Nekov a r 's height pairing

 denote Tate's local cup-product pairing.
 M. Kurihara has kindly explained us how one may interpret the quantity on the right in (\ref{eqn:mttconj}) as the local Tate pairing calculated on Kato's zeta-element $\mathcal{Z}_0\in H^1(\QQ_p,T)$ and another special element $\alpha \in H^1(\QQ_p,T^*)$ (which we do not define here).
 Using this observation, Kurihara was able to give another proof of the Mazur-Tate-Teitelbaum conjecture (\ref{eqn:mttconj}).

-If one succeeds in proving a Rubin-style formula in this setting, one could \emph{globalize} Kurihara's calculation with Kato's zeta-element $\mathcal{Z}_0$ and the element $\alpha$, so as to obtain a $p$-adic Gross-Zagier formula in the presence of an exceptional zero, in the spirit of~\cite{bertdarmonexceptional1, bertdarmonexceptional2}. \end{rem}
+If one succeeds in proving a \emph{Rubin-style formula} in this setting, one could \emph{globalize} Kurihara's calculation with Kato's zeta-element $\mathcal{Z}_0$ and the element $\alpha$, so as to obtain a $p$-adic Gross-Zagier formula in the presence of an exceptional zero (i.e., relate Nekov\'a\v{r}'s height pairing to the Mazur-Tate-Teitelbaum $p$-adic $L$-function via \begin{enumerate} \item a \emph{Rubin-style formula} to relate heights to local Tate pairing, \item then using Kurihara's local calculation),\end{enumerate} much in the spirit of~\cite{bertdarmonexceptional1, bertdarmonexceptional2}. \end{rem}